Discover free films for watching, discussing and exploring filmmaking.

-The 2016 Into Film Festival runs between 9 - 25 November, and we're launching a brand new Festival review writing competition to help make the event even more engaging.
+This year's Into Film Festival runs between 8 - 24 November, and we're once more running a special Festival review writing competition to help make the event even more engaging for young audiences.

-The Into Film Festival is designed to bring new and interesting films to young people that can engage them and support their learning, while contributing to their cultural, creative and personal development.
-We hope that all of our attendees - students and educators alike - will have an amazing experience and discover a film that inspires them.
+The Into Film Festival is designed to bring new and interesting films to engage young people and support their learning, contributing to their cultural, creative and personal development.

-There are more films than ever at the 2016 Into Film Festival, and we want to know what you think of them!
-Tell us, in no more than 300 words, and you could win some amazing prizes for your class.
-You can review as many films as you'd like, as long as you saw them as part of the Festival programme.
+Review a film using the form below, in no more than 300 words, and you could win some amazing prizes for your film club or class.
+You can review as many films as you like, as long as you saw them as part of the Festival.
 Just don't forget to tell us which film you're reviewing please!

 Reviews are welcome from every Festival attendee.
-All entries will be reviewed by our education team, and winners will be chosen from the following categories:
+All entries will be reviewed by the Into Film Team, and winners will be chosen from the following categories:

 To enter, download and complete the entry form below and send back to us by Monday 11 December 2017.
 Please note that only entries submitted by post using the form below will be eligible.

 You can send your entries free of charge to: Into Film Festival Review Writing Competition, FREEPOST RTAE-BAZG-CSZZ, FILMCLUB Damasco House, 31 Islington Green, London N1 8DU